jacksonlester/av-map-data/CONTRIBUTING.md

 # Contributing to AV Map Data

 Thank you for your interest in contributing to the AV Map Data repository!
-This dataset currently tracks autonomous vehicle service deployments across the United States, with plans to expand globally, and powers [avmap.io](https://avmap.io).
+This dataset tracks autonomous vehicle service deployments across the United States and powers [avmap.io](https://avmap.io).

-**Global contributions welcome!** While our current data focuses on the US, we're ready to accept data from autonomous vehicle services worldwide.
+Global contributions welcome!
+While our current data focuses on the US, we accept data from autonomous vehicle services worldwide.

-**For a high-level overview of the project, see [README.md](README.md).
-This guide focuses on implementation details for contributors.**
+For a high-level overview of the project, see [README.md](README.md).
+This guide focuses on implementation details for contributors.

 ## Event Sourcing Model

-This repository uses an **event sourcing** approach where each row represents a single change to an autonomous vehicle service.
+This repository uses event sourcing where each row represents a single change to an autonomous vehicle service.
 This allows us to track the complete evolution of services over time.

 ### Two Types of Events:

-1. **Service Creation** (`service_created`) - Complete initial service setup
+1. Service Creation (`service_created`) - Complete initial service setup
-2. **Service Updates** - Single attribute changes (geometry, vehicles, fares, etc.)
+2. Service Updates - Single attribute changes (geometry, vehicles, fares, etc.)

 ## CSV Structure

-Our 14-column structure captures all service attributes:
+The 14-column structure captures all service attributes:

 | Column           | Description                    | Example                                      |
 | ---------------- | ------------------------------ | -------------------------------------------- |